 A camera is the most important thing on this list, if you ask me.
 And it’s always a good idea to back up your photos on a back up hard drive.

-We just started using the Hydro Flask water bottles and we are big fans!!
+We love the Hydro Flask water bottles!!
 In environmentally friendly Norway and Svalbard, hotels and restaurants will gladly refill your water bottles for you.
 And yes, the water is safe to drink.